MetaMask/metamask-docs/wallet/concepts/wallet-interoperabilty.md

 # Wallet interoperability

 With [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963), web dapps can easily discover multiple wallets installed in the users browser and connect to them.

-r discovery by using the standardized events and interfaces provided by EIP-6963.
+This discovery is enabled by using the standardized events and interfaces provided by EIP-6963.

 Below is a visual demo of that user experience showing the data provided from each installed wallet.